sameersbn/docker-gitlab/README.md

 You can also restrict logins to a single domain by adding `--env 'OAUTH_GOOGLE_RESTRICT_DOMAIN=example.com'`.
 This is particularly useful when combined with `--env 'OAUTH_ALLOW_SSO=true'` and `--env 'OAUTH_BLOCK_AUTO_CREATED_USERS=false'`.

+#### Facebook

+To enable the Facebook OAuth2 OmniAuth provider you must register your application with Facebook.
+Facebook will generate a API key and secret for you to use.
+Please refer to the GitLab [documentation](http://doc.gitlab.com/ce/integration/facebook.html) for the procedure to generate the API key and secret.

+Once you have the API key and secret generated, configure them using the `OAUTH_FACEBOOK_API_KEY` and `OAUTH_FACEBOOK_APP_SECRET` environment variables respectively.

+For example, if your API key is `xxx` and the API secret key is `yyy`, then adding `--env 'OAUTH_FACEBOOK_API_KEY=xxx' --env 'OAUTH_FACEBOOK_APP_SECRET=yyy'` to the docker run command enables support for Facebook OAuth.

 #### Twitter

 To enable the Twitter OAuth2 OmniAuth provider you must register your application with Twitter.
 Twitter will generate a API key and secret for you to use.
 Please refer to the GitLab [documentation](http://doc.gitlab.com/ce/integration/twitter.html) for the procedure to generate the API key and secret with twitter.